Our mission

 Silvia Salardi

 Graduated in Law cum laude at the University of Insubria, Como.
-She holds a PhD in Philosophy of law from the University of Milan.
-Currently she is Associate Professor in Philosophy of Law and Bioethics, School of Law, University of Milano-Bicocca.
-She is Academic coordinator of different Erasmus+ Projects.
-Her research interests range from analytic-linguistic Philosophy of law to frontier and traditional issues in Bioethics and Biolaw
+She holds a PhD in Philosophy of Law from the University of Milan.
+Currently she is Associate Professor in Philosophy of Law and Bioethics at the School of Law, University of Milano-Bicocca.
+She is Academic Coordinator of different Erasmus+ Projects.
+Her research interests range from analytic-linguistic Philosophy of Law to frontier and traditional issues in Bioethics and Biolaw.

 Francesco Stocchi